srsapireddy/OpenLANE_EDA/README.md

 ![Placement_2](https://github.com/srsapireddy/Images/blob/main/88.PNG?raw=true) </br>

 * The dimensions of the cells in a design are present in a library.
-Library also have the timing information of all the gates.
+The library also has the timing information of all the gates.
   * Library files are divided into two categories:
     1. Library files containing the shapes and sizes of cells.
     2. Timing information of the cells.